tysovsky/Shuttle/README.md

 #### History:

 Shuttle started some time in early 2012, as a project to learn Java (and programming in general).
 Initially, it was based off of the [Random Music Player](https://github.com/android/platform_development/tree/master/samples/RandomMusicPlayer/src/com/example/android/musicplayer) sample project by Google.
-I clearly recall how happy I was when I managed to wrangle that project to play a song of my choosing!
+I clearly recall how happy I was when I managed to wrangle that project to play a GMusicSong of my choosing!

 After lots of blog reading and trial and error, I eventually stumbled upon Googles [Default Music Player](https://github.com/android/platform_packages_apps_music).
 At the time I had no idea what I was doing, but for better or worse, I made a habit of not copying classes, but writing the code out myself.
 This tedious process lasted a while, but it was my way of trying to ensure I understood what was going on when I copied a class into my app.